What are the Agile software development principles, patterns and practices? This article will start you off and give

 What is the theory behind agile software development?

 Arguably, agile is a post-modern approach to software development. while agile software development principles, patterns and practices share many practices with traditional software development, there are still certain things that stand out.
 One is the view that requirements are ambiguous, emerging and changing.
-Agile solves this by having frequent deliveries and testing software against the reality as early as possible and as often as possible.
+Agile solves this by having frequent deliveries and testing software against reality as early as possible and as often as possible.
 This feedback loop gives opportunity both for users/customers and developers to continuously learn.
 There are suggestions on where the inspiration came from.
 Social Constructivism, Complex Adaptive Systems, Complexity theory and Double Loop learning are included.
 But at the heart of agile methodologies are a pragmatic approach to use what works and adjust when it does not.

 What are agile software development patterns?